Angeles City Tourist Information

 The taxi's outside the arrival area of the Manila airport are notorious for high prices and not using their meters.
 If you elect to take a taxi into Manila, or direct to Angeles, I recommend exiting the terminal building and climbing the stairs (one level) to the departure entrance.
 The taxi's in this area are ones passengers took to the airport (vs. the "airport taxis" downstairs).
 In the departure area you should be able to get a taxi to go downtown that will use his meter.
 A taxi to almost anywhere in Manila should be less than P150 (about $2.90).
 A taxi from the airport to Angeles will be between P1900 and P3000.
 The driver probably won't start his meter as at this price he isn't telling the owner of the taxi that he made the trip.
 I do not recommend taking a taxi to Angeles if: a) you are alone, b) you have never been to the Philippines before, or c) at night.

-The Swagman runs another non-stop bus service between Manila & Angeles called Fly The Bus.
+Fly the Bus There is a non-stop bus service between Manila & Angeles called Fly The Bus.
+Very little feedback on this service in recent years.

-There are a few places in Angeles to get a cash advance on a credit card, but all will charge you 7.5 to 10 percent.
+There are a number of banks throughout Angeles where you can get a cash advance on a credit card, but all will charge you 7.5 to 10 percent.

 ATM machines: There are numerous ATM's in Angeles now.
 Most have a limit between P 5000 and P 10,000 a day..